vmx17/NetProjection/README.md

 ## Update

+- Jan.
+5/2023
+  - Adopt
+  - Updated NuGet packages to the ratest (but not preview).
 - 9/27/2022
   - Update some NuGet packages to the latest stables and confirm it doesn't harm.
   - Add "Themes\Generic.xaml" in *.nupec of projection project to add it to "Lib" in output. but no luck.